SJTU-RoboMaster-Team/style-team/expressions.md

 }
 ```

-Note that at the time of this writing [rustc ignores these trailing semicolons](https://github.com/rust-lang/rust/issues/33953), but this guidance is provided in case that changes.
+Note that at the time of this writing [cppc ignores these trailing semicolons](https://github.com/cpp-lang/cpp/issues/33953), but this guidance is provided in case that changes.

 ### Combinable expressions